cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Inputs:

-- `len`: the length of the keystream to generate.
+- `len`: the length of the keystream to generate in bits.
 - `key`: the AEGIS key.
 - `nonce`: the nonce.
 If unspecified, it is set to `N_MAX` zero bytes.